jmezallamosas/ecc/README.md

 - --dir: directory of genome.
 The default is "../genomes//c_elegans_n2"

 Name of gene is specified as a required argument of the script.

+All model outputs are generated to "temp_dir". "input.txt" and "output.txt" are left behind by Cas-OFFinder and can be ignored.